Reformed doctrine on condemnation and hell (and what Scripture actually says)

 I must however add that I have seen other Christians on a number of occasions arguing that servants or stewards in a similar situation to the ones spoken of in Luke 12:48 who do not know God’s will, shall somehow all be converted and saved.
 What these Christians keep overlooking though is that the judgement will not be a time for correction and conversion but it will be a time for judgement.
 The time for conversion is now, and when Jesus Christ returns it will be for the judgement: Luke 12:42-48 serves well to explain what will happen when the Lord Jesus returns as Supreme Judge: “Who then is the faithful and wise manager, whom his master will set over his household, to give them their portion of food at the proper time?
 Blessed is that servant whom his master will find so doing when he comes.
 Truly, I say to you, he will set him over all his possessions.
 But suppose the servant says to himself, ‘My master is taking a long time in coming,’ and he then begins to beat the menservants and maidservants and to eat and drink and get drunk.
 The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 He will cut him to pieces and assign him a place with the unbelievers.
 That servant who knows his master’s will and does not get ready or does not do what his master wants will be beaten with many blows.
 But the one who does not know and does things deserving punishment will be beaten with few blows”.

-The servants then, who does not know the will of God and is found offending the will of God at the time of coming face to face with God on the day of judgement, will not be given a saving knowledge and faith in the self-sacrificing love for mankind revealed through the life and death of the Lord Jesus by facing His wrath and beatings.
-Luke 12:48 therefore can be seen as a picture of a lesser condemnation of a finite suffering that will lead to an everlasting punishment of an everlasting literal “death” for the one who does not know and does things deserving punishment.
+The servant then who doesn’t know the will of God and is found offending the will of God at the time of coming face to face with God on the day of judgement, will not be given a saving knowledge and faith in the self-sacrificing love revealed through the Lord Jesus by facing His wrath and beatings.
+Luke 12:48 therefore can easily be seen as a picture of a lesser condemnation of a finite suffering that will lead to an everlasting punishment of an everlasting literal “death” for the one who does not know and does things deserving punishment.

 9 I have also seen it argued